louis-dotfiles/neovim/CONTRIBUTING.md

 ### Debugging highlight groups

-Use `:Telescope highlights` to easily browse highlights.
+Use `:Telescope highlights` to easily browse highlights (or the `<leader>fc` keymap).

+To overwrite the colors, put them in the [colorscheme.lua](./lua/plugins/colorscheme.lua) file.
+Colorscheme may load asynchronously and override what you define elsewhere, so you need to make sure it will play nicely with your colorscheme of choice.

-### Why does X feature not work anymore?
+### Why is feature X not working anymore?

 I was wondering why my `gx` keybinding did not work anymore.
 Turns out it was a feature of the builtin `Netrw` file explorer and I had disabled it.

-Simply be wary that some seamingly unrelated features come from the same plugin.
+Simply be wary that some seamingly unrelated features may come from the same plugin.